Skip to contents

 reorder

 Logical.
 If TRUE (default), rows and columns are reordered using hierarchical clustering (Ward.D2 method) to bring closely related individuals together.
 Only affects heatmap visualization.
-Automatically skipped for large matrices (N > 2000) to improve performance.
+Automatically skipped for large matrices (N > VISMAT_REORDER_MAX, default 2 000) to improve performance.

-Clustering principle: Based on relationship profile distance (Euclidean).
-Full-sibs have nearly identical relationship profiles with the population, so they cluster tightly together.
+Clustering principle: Based on relationship profile distance (Euclidean distance between rows).
+Full-sibs have nearly identical relationship profiles with the whole population, so they cluster tightly together and appear as contiguous blocks in the heatmap.

 grouping